foffano/researchlens/README.md

 In the modern scientific landscape, researchers are inundated with an ever-growing volume of literature.
 Traditional methods of manual review are time-consuming and prone to human error.
 Existing automated tools often rely on brittle text extraction methods that fail to capture the nuance of complex document layouts, tables, and non-linear text.

 **ResearchLens** was developed to:
-1.  **Accelerate Literature Review**: Drastically reduce the time required to screen and analyze papers.
+1.  **Assist Literature Review**: Reduce the time required to screen and analyze papers.
-2.  **Enhance Data Accuracy**: Utilize multimodal AI to "see" documents as humans do, preserving context often lost in plain-text conversion.
+2.  **Enhance Data Accuracy**: Utilize multimodal AI to process documents including visual elements, aiming to preserve context.
 3.  **Facilitate Structured Synthesis**: Convert unstructured PDF content into structured, exportable data (JSON/CSV) suitable for bibliometric analysis and systematic reviews.
-4.  **Ensure Data Sovereignty**: Operate within a local environment where research data remains on the user's machine, addressing privacy concerns associated with cloud-only platforms.
+4.  **Local Data Processing**: Operate within a local environment where research data remains on the user's machine.

 ---